Tynes Hildebrand

-Tynes Hildebrand is a former American basketball coach and athletic director.
+Tynes Hildebrand Sr. (February 25, 1931 – July 28, 2024) was an American basketball coach and athletic director.
 Hildebrand was the head basketball coach at Northwestern State University from 1965 to 1980, compiling an overall record of 187–203.
 He later served as athletic director for Northwestern State from 1983 to 1996.
 Hildebrand was elected to the Louisiana Sports Hall of Fame in 2014.
+Hildebrand died in Flower Mound, Texas on July 28, 2024, at the age of 93.

+While a student at Northwestern State, Hildebrand lettered in basketball and track and field.